 "You have to realize what your desires are.
 You have to look at all the topics and select things that will be meaningful to you," Poulter said.
 "Do some personal study to open your mind and then come ready to contribute."

-To learn more about Education Week, including a full schedule and registration, visit byui.edu/education-week-2017.
+For information about Education Week, including a full schedule and registration, visit Education Week.